 Coyotes Target Fawns

-It has been said that fawns were at the wrong place at the wrong time.
+Some would say the fawns were just at the wrong place at the wrong time.
 Buxton believes this is not the case.
 He trapped predators in 2009 during 3 months of spring and caught 20 coyotes and 15 bobcats from 1500 acres, beginning about a month before fawning begins.
 After 1 year, Buxton had caught 49 coyotes and continued into the 2010 fawning season trapping 14 more.
 In total, 54% of the coyotes trapped were caught during fawning season (34 of 63).

 A Sharp Decline in Deer Population